lisp-maintainers/defclass-std/README.md

 Limitations are in the tools integration.

+If you are faced with these limitations and the solution doesn't suit you, just transform your defclass/std to a regular defclass.
+You can see the maroexpansion with `C-c M` (`slime-macroexpand-1`) and copy-paste the expansion (followed by M-x downcase-region …).

+### Limitation 1

 In Emacs and Slime (and any good editor), when the point is inside a class definition, you can press `C-c C-y` (`slime-call-defun`) to send a `make-instance` form on the REPL: